Northern Lights Cathedral

-The Northern Lights Cathedral - Alta Church (Nordlyskatedralen - Alta Kirke) is a parish church of the Church of Norway in Alta Municipality in Troms og Finnmark county.
+The Northern Lights Cathedral - Alta Church (Nordlyskatedralen - Alta Kirke) is a parish church of the Church of Norway in Alta Municipality in Finnmark county.
 It is located in the central part of the town of Alta.
 It is the main church for the Alta parish as well as the seat of the Alta prosti (deanery) in the Diocese of Nord-Hålogaland.
 The modern church was built in a circular style in 2013 using plans drawn up by the architectural firm LINK arkitektur, in collaboration with Schmidt Hammer Lassen Architects.
 The church seats about 350 people.
 Prior to the opening of this church, the main church for the parish was the historic Alta Church.

 Design

 The church construction period was 2009–2013.
 The building was constructed of concrete and wood with external cladding of titanium sheets.
 The central feature is its large spiral with belfry.
 The interior contains artwork by the artist Peter Brandes.

 The cathedral is the result of an architectural competition launched in 2001 and was designed by Schmidt Hammer Lassen Architects in collaboration with architect Kolbjørn Jenssen of Link Arkitektur.
 It was consecrated on 10 February 2013 by the Bishop Per Oskar Kjølaas, with the Crown Princess Mette Marit in attendance.
 The church was built to replace the old Alta Church as the main church for the parish and deanery.